 Curry spice, raisins and cashews, ohhh my!
 A CRAZY delicious combo you’re gonna fall in love with.

-The daily grind can make it easy to stick to the same few low carb recipes, but healthy recipes like this one are an easy way to liven things up!
+The daily grind can make it easy to stick to the same few low carb recipes, but low carb chicken salad like this one is an easy way to liven things up!

 I can hardly wait to share this recipe with you, so let’s dive in…

 This curry chicken salad has a deep, smoky flavor with a lot of layers and textures.
-This is not your same old chicken salad and there’s nothing boring about it.
+This is not your same old Asian chicken recipes and there’s nothing boring about it.

 I love that it’s so easy to make, and it tastes like such a polished recipe!
 Here are some other reasons to love it:

 - 10-minute preparation

 - Tastes Ah-ma-zing

 - Super versatile

 Preparing low carb chicken salad is fantastic for make-ahead lunches and summer get togethers with friends and family.
 Curry chicken salad puts a new twist on an old classic, and people just can’t get enough of it!
 It’s a light and lively recipe with a whole lotta flavor!